jyizheng/wormhole/README.md

 ## `struct kv`

-Please refer to demo1.c for quick examples of how to manipulate the *key-value* objects (`struct kv`). the `struct kv` is also used to represent a *key*, where the value portion is simply ignored.
+Please refer to demo1.c for quick examples of how to manipulate the *key-value* objects (`struct kv`).
+The `struct kv` is also used to represent a *key*, where the value portion is simply ignored.
 There are a handful of helper functions (kv\_\* functions) provided in wh.c.

-It's worth noting that the *key's hash* in a `struct kv` must be up-to-date before the key in the `struct kv` object is read by wormhole functions.
+It's worth noting that the *key's hash* in a `struct kv` must be up-to-date before the key in the `struct kv` object is used by wormhole functions.
 The `kv_refill*` helper functions internally update the hash.
 In a more general case, `kv_update_hash` can be used to update the key's hash.

 ## The Wormhole API

-the Wormhole functions are listed near the bottom of wh.h (see the wormhole\_\* functions).
+The Wormhole functions are listed near the bottom of wh.h (see the wormhole\_\* functions).
 It's recommended to use demo1.c as an example to get started.

 The default index operations (get, set, del, probe, and scan (wormhole\_iter\_\* functions)) are *thread safe*.